 District 31 Information

 During this time, we reflect on all the ways that our community continues to support each other.
 We appreciate your kind words and grace and flexibility during this difficult time.
-We thank the staff members who prepared and manned the distribution of K-2 iPads today.
 If anyone in our school community needs meals or support, we invite you to reach out using the email firstname.lastname@example.org or contact your principal or social workers and we will do our best to assist you in finding the support you need.
-We look forward to the day that we can connect again in person.

-- Every day by 9 a.m., students and parents will receive emails from principals and staff outlining the E-learning expectations for the day.
+- Every day by 9 a.m., students and parents received emails from principals and staff outlining the E-learning expectations for the day.

-- Teachers will offer virtual “office hours” to answer questions and offer support to students and parents.
-The office hours for all staff are as follows:
+- Teachers offered virtual “office hours” to answer questions and offer support to students and parents.

-- By 3 p.m., we ask every student to fill out the attendance form that will be included in the daily emails.
+- By 3 p.m., students filled out the attendance form that was included in the daily emails.

-- Materials will focus on practice, extension and enrichment.
+- Materials focused on practice, extension and enrichment.

-- E-learning requires students to participate in approximately five hours of educational opportunities.
+- E-learning required students to participate in approximately five hours of educational opportunities.
 A breakdown of expectations is posted below.

 - 75 minutes ELA